cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/graphics/external_tileset.md

 - Animated portal sprites.
 - Sprites for bone cuirass and greaves.
 Reimplementation of previously-obsoleted bone armor specific to BN.
-- New sprites for generated sidewalks.
-Specific to BN.
-- Updated sprites for brick walls.
-- Updated/New sprites for most doors.

 ### External_Tileset_DP_terrain_normal.png

 - Rice paddies.
 Terrain specific to BN.
 - Niter beds.
 Terrain specific to BN.
+- New sprites for generated sidewalks.
+Specific to BN.
+- Updated sprites for brick walls.
+- Updated/New sprites for most doors.
+- New floor sprites for linoleum, concrete and waxed floors.

 ### External_Tileset_DP_Tall.png